codsen/codsen/packages/lerna-clean-changelogs-cli/README.md

 Other siblings of this package:

-- API of this package ("string-in, string-out" function): [lerna-clean-changelogs](https://www.npmjs.com/package/lerna-clean-changelogs)
+- API for it: `lerna-clean-changelogs` [on npm](https://www.npmjs.com/package/lerna-clean-changelogs), [on GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/lerna-clean-changelogs)

 ## Table of Contents